Arnhem Land, Northern Territory

 Nhulunbuy sits on the Gove Peninsula, home to beautiful beaches, reefs, estuaries and off-shore islands, including Bawaka, which is considered by some to be Australia’s most beautiful beach.

 Arnhem Land and the Top End are also known for the tradition of bark painting, in which designs are painted onto the interior of a strip of tree bark.
-Traditionally, tree bark paintings were transient objects produced for ceremonial purposes, but are now sought after by collectors and public arts institutions.
+Traditionally, tree bark painting were transient objects produced for ceremonial purposes, but are now sought after by collectors and public arts institutions.
 Traditionally, a tree bark painter painted designs owned by his or her ‘skin’ or clan, which cannot be painted by other artists.

 The Buku-Larrnggay Mulka Arts Centre, Yirrkala, around twenty minutes from Nhulunbuy, specialises in the works of the Yolngu people.
 Yirrkala art was among the first Indigenous arts to capture the interest of the Australian art world in the 1950s, and Yirrkala artists were the first to recognise the power of using Aboriginal art for political purposes, including the Yirrkala Bark Petition (on display in Canberra), and the Yirrkala Church Panels (on display in the art galleries), which were designed for a local Methodist church and representing a radical attempt to fuse Yolngu and Christian religious beliefs.
-The gallery sells bark paintings, prints, jewellery, fibre work and sculptures.
+The gallery sells bark painting, prints, jewellery, fibre work and sculptures.

 Odyssey Traveller will visit Arnhem Land as part of our tour of Kakadu and Darwin, one of our many brand new outback and Australia tours.
 Beginning and ending in Darwin, our tour is designed for mature and senior travellers who are eager to learn as they travel.
 We go beyond the highlights of your typical Kakadu day tour, spending six nights in lodge accommodation in Jabiru, so that you can make the most of your trip to Australia‘s largest national park.